 Losing Weight vs. Liposuction

 Understanding the difference between what liposuction does and what happens when someone loses weight will help clarify why liposuction appears to create muscle tone.
 When a person loses weight through dieting, for example, fat cells shrink.
 If that person goes off his or her diet, the cells increase in size.
-Liposuction actually removes fat cells from the body and are gone for good.
-That means the results can last for years.
+Liposuction actually removes fat cells from the body for good.
+Therefore, the results can last for years.

-That doesn’t mean liposuction patients won’t gain weight, but it will tend to accumulate in other areas of the body unless the weight gain is significant.
+That doesn’t mean liposuction patients won’t gain weight, but future weight gain will tend to accumulate in other areas of the body unless the amount is significant.
 Some nonsurgical fat reduction procedures, such as CoolSculpting®, do destroy fat cells.
 But nonsurgical treatments can’t produce results that match liposuction.

-You can learn more about liposuction and whether or not you’re a good candidate for the procedure at our plastic surgery practice in Toronto.
+You can learn more about liposuction and whether you’re a good candidate for the procedure at our plastic surgery practice in Toronto and Mississauga.
 To request a consultation, contact us using the online form or call us at either (416) 207-9090 (Toronto) or (905) 273-3045 (Mississauga), and we’ll be happy to schedule an appointment.